fstn/postgresql-gce-backup/README.md

 # postgresql-gce-backup
 Backup solution for Google cloud backup of postgreSQL

-Docker image that allow postGreSQL backup base on the configuration:
+Docker image that allow postgreSQL backup base on the configuration:

 - Connection informations
-PG_HOST= "xx.xx.xx.xx"
-PG_PORT=5432
-PG_USER="postgres"
-PG_PASSWORD="password"
-PG_DBNAME= Array of db name to backup
+PG= json array with all postgreSQL db to backup

 - Google cloud destination for backup files (will create a folder for each db to backup)
 BACKUP_DEST="gs://my-bucket"